vdojnov/FSND-Capstone-Project/README.md

 # Testing
 * Testing instructions
 1. create new databse
-2. set it to your DATABASE_URL variable
+2. set it to name and url of database in test_app.py
+3.

 # Deployment
 * Deployment on Heroku instructions